fomightez/sequencework/ConvertSeq/README.md

  `
  `
  `
-In the `yeastmine` folder in a different repository are some scripts used for converting identifiers of gene and protein identifiers to other useful forms.
+In the `yeastmine` folder in a different repository are some scripts, such as `geneID_list_to_systematic_names.py`, useful for converting identifiers of gene and protein identifiers to other useful forms.
 See [here](https://github.com/fomightez/yeastmine) for `yeastmine` work.